 Another government function is to follow up on citizen complaints and to issue stays and/or fines for violations by the oil and gas operators.
 According to the Earthworks report, citizen complaints were responsible for 2,890 oil and gas inspections between 2007 and 2011, and violations were found in over 700 cases.
 Earthworks found however, that these violations were not necessarily followed by enforcement action (Baizel, 2012).
-A recent investigation by the office of the PA Auditor General, confirmed the findings of the Earthworks report and made recommendations for change.
+A investigation by the office of the PA Auditor General, confirmed the findings of the Earthworks report and made recommendations for change.

-In 2013 Auditor General conducted a performance audit, which analyzed over 2,000 citizen complaints pertaining to water quality over the past five years.
+In 2013, the Auditor General conducted a performance audit, which analyzed over 2,000 citizen complaints pertaining to water quality over the past five years.
 DEP's response to complaints were considered inadequate and the system for recording complaints was in disrepair.
 Not only did the DEP consistently fail to issue orders to well operators who had been determined to have contaminated water supplies, it also did a poor job in communicating the results of its investigation to citizens who had registered complaints.
 Furthermore, the agency did not always meet statutory timeframes for responding to citizen complaints (PA Department of the Auditor General, 2014).

 U.S. EPA Clean Air Standards are monitored by the DEP's Bureau of Air Quality.
+One of the things DEP is tasked with is developing ways of implementing the federal Clean Power Plan regulating emissions from coal power plants.
 Because the state is out of compliance with the federal standards, the Bureau prepares a "state plan" demonstrating how the state will improve air quality.
 Using information which anticipates increases in natural gas drilling, the Bureau can influence drilling/production activity, and the placement of air quality monitors.
 According to Arlene Shulman, the head of the Air Resources Management in the Bureau of Air Quality, the state essentially determines the "when, where, and how" of future drilling (Shulman, 2011).
-The DEP is conducting a long-term study of ambient air quality in Washington County, with results due in 2014.
+The DEP is conducting a long-term study of ambient air quality in Washington County.